cercaniaWeb/RACOMPOSFINAL/QWEN.md

 - **Role-based Access**: Different permissions for Cashier, Manager, and Administrator
 - **Reporting**: Sales reports, profit analysis, and inventory movements
 - **Responsive Design**: Works on mobile, tablet, and desktop devices
+- **Employee Consumption Tracking**: For tracking items consumed by employees
+- **Shopping List Management**: Feature for creating purchase requests and generating expenses

 ## 🔧 Building and Running